ainomugish/loans_analysis/README.md

 # loans_analysis
-world bank loans analysis using kaggle CSV
+World Bank loans analysis using kaggle CSV

 SQL for database
 -------------------------------------------
-run database.pgsql on PostgresSQL(this is what I used).
+Run database.pgsql on PostgresSQL(this is what I used).

 Input to notebook
 -------------------------------------------
-sample params.yaml for passing parameters to papermill as input to notebook.\
+Sample params.yaml for passing parameters to papermill as input to notebook.\
 Please populate params with your own details, defined here:

 filename : absolute path to location of input csv data file\